blokks/legacy-docs/docs outline.md

 - [PostCSS](htp://configure/postcss)

 ## Create your own layout
 When starting a new template you can choose to [use on of our existing layouts](http://design/layouts).
 However, you can choose to implement your own.
 In that case set [the `data-layout` option](http://configure/layouts) in your embed code to `custom`.
+This will strip all layout properties from the schedule.

 **See also**
 - [Choose your layout](http://design/layouts)